 Yes!
-We test children as young as four months, and treat children from 12-18 months and up.
+We test children as young as four months for food allergies, and ages two and up for environmental allergies.
 Patients under two years will have a limited testing panel.
+Patients ages two and up and eligible for allergy drops.
 You can request an appointment for pediatric allergy testing here.

 We accept most major health insurance plans, including Scott & White.
 We also accept most Medicare and Medicaid plans.

-Typically, drops are not covered by insurance.
+Typically, the drops themselves are not covered by insurance.
 However, more and more employers are starting to add this as a covered benefit.

 Safe & Effective